HimashaChinthani/hospital_management/README.md

-# MediCore - Hospital Management System
+# MediCore - Hospital Management System....

 MediCore is a comprehensive, modern, and responsive Hospital Management System built with a Hexagonal Architecture on the backend and a sleek React interface on the frontend.
 It is designed to streamline clinical workflows, manage patient records, and optimize daily hospital operations.